eartharchive/tierralibre.github.io/_posts/2016-08-22-chi-kung-chip.md

 - Add connection to heartbeat data.
 (To measure heartbit during treainning together with posture)
 - Make it adapt to phones, tablets, desktop

-If you have any ideas on how to improve it or functionality that should be interesting, feel happy to comment.
+If you have any ideas on how to improve it or functionality that should be interesting, feel free to comment.

 Full code is on: [Wii Chikung](https://github.com/tierralibre/wii-chikung)